-We are independent of the Company in accordance with the International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code) and the ethical requirements that are relevant to our audit of the financial statements in the State of Qatar.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA Code) and the ethical requirements that are relevant to our audit of the financial statements in the State of Qatar.
 We have fulfilled our other ethical responsibilities in accordance with the IESBA code and ethical requirements of the State of Qatar.